Just one avocado a week significantly lowers heart disease risk - NewsBreak

 The analysis found that, after considering a wide range of cardiovascular risk factors and overall diet, study participants who ate at least two servings of avocado each week had a 16 percent lower risk of cardiovascular disease and a 21 percent lower risk of coronary heart disease , compared to those who never or rarely ate avocados.

-Based on statistical modeling, replacing half a serving daily of margarine, butter, egg, yogurt, cheese, or processed meats with the same amount of avocado led to a 16 to 22-percent lower risk of suffering from cardiovascular disease events.
+Based on statistical modelling, replacing half a serving daily of margarine, butter, egg, yoghurt, cheese, or processed meats with the same amount of avocado led to 16 to 22-percent lower risk of suffering from cardiovascular disease events.

 Substituting half a serving a day of avocado for the equivalent amount of olive oil, nuts, and other plant oils showed no additional benefit.
 The researchers also did not find a significant link between stroke risk and avocado consumption.